Adam Gubman

-Gubman has released many albums, but only two under his artist name 'Adam Gubman': "Sunday Rain" (1994) and "Dark Matter" (2014), which is a collection of 12 horror orchestral cues.
+Gubman has composed music for more than 550 video games, as well as television soundtracks, advertising music and pop music.
+He has released several albums, but only two under his own name: "Sunday Rain" (1994) and "Dark Matter" (2014), a collection of 12 horror orchestral cues.

 Biography

 Adam Gubman was born at Anaheim, California and raised in Southern California where he lives in 2016, Gubman spent a part of his adolescence in Plymouth, Minnesota.
 His grandfather introduced him to "Deluxe Music Construction Set" on the Amiga computer in 1984, and he experimented with composing.
 Gubman started to play the piano and compose music at the age of seven, and played in bands through high school.
 He joined marching bands and a show choir.
 He spent a lot of time playing videogames as well.
 In 1997, Gubman began attending the California State University at Long Beach.
 He took a break until 2003 when he resumed his studies, and completed a degree in Musical composition and Theory in 2006.